 We have a client who manages multiple accounts for different identities under one Outlook instance.
 He was running into an issue where Identity 1's name was showing up in replies sent from Identity 2.
 So, he'd click reply on something sent to Identity 2, Identity 2 was selected in the accounts selector at the top of the message, but in the body of the message was:

-FROM: Sender <email@example.com>
+FROM: Sender <sender@example.

-Quick tip: Sometimes running FIXMAPI.EXE doesn’t solve the “Cannot start Microsoft Office Outlook MAPI32.DLL is corrupt or the wrong version.
+Quick tip: Sometimes running FIXMAPI.EXE doesn't solve the "Cannot start Microsoft Office Outlook MAPI32.DLL is corrupt or the wrong version.
 This could have been caused by installing other messaging software.
-Please reinstall Outlook” error.
-If it doesn’t work for you, try renaming the MSMAPI32.DLL file to something like MSMAPI32.OLD and then restart Outlook.
-Office’s file protection should then copy the correct DLL into place and all would be right in the world.
-It’s then safe to delete the .OLD version of the file.
+Please reinstall Outlook" error.
+If it doesn't work for you, try renaming the MSMAPI32.DLL file to something like MSMAPI32.OLD and then restart Outlook.

 I keep coming up against this, and I keep forgetting it, so I figured I'd write it down here for all of our benefit.